aengl/cocoon-demo/README.md

 ## Contact

-For questions, feedback and offers, please write directly to [aengl](https://github.com/aengl).
+For questions, feedback and offers, either open an issue in this repository or write directly to [aengl](https://github.com/aengl).